 It is quite an affordable brand that you can avail of.

-If you wish to engage in exercises that enhance your strength and flexibility, Clever Yoga Stretching Yoga Wheel is a great option.
+If you wish to engage in exercises that enhance your strength and flexibility, Aokitec Yoga Stretching Yoga Wheel is a great option.

 It is extremely safe to use and is quite wide in comparison to a standard yoga wheel, to enhance stability.
 Moreover, the padding for gripping is integrated on both sides, thereby preventing the slipping of the wheel in the presence of moisture.